When you all pull together, it pulls you all together.

 If anything, the unstructured opportunities for contact between groups only exacerbated the friction between them.

-The researchers would have to try something else to get the groups to unite.
+The researchers would have to try something else to get the groups to unite, so over the next few days they engineered a series of “incidents.”

 Water Outage.
 One morning they told both teams of boys that vandals from outside the camp had damaged the water supply.
 Camp staff told the boys they needed the help of both teams to find and fix the problem.